 The Mental Health in Schools Support Teams

 project is the new initiative funded by NHS England, Health Education England and partners, with aims of improving the mental health and wellbeing of children and young people in the community.
-MHST's have been set up to offer low intensity cognitive behaviour (CBT) interventions to children, young people and their families with low-moderate mental health difficulties.
-The interventions are (mostly) delivered in a range of education settings for children aged 5 - 18 years old.
+MHST's offer low intensity cognitive behaviour interventions to children and young people with low-moderate mental health difficulties.
+The interventions will be (mostly) delivered in a range of education settings (primary, secondary, special, alternative provision, sixth form and further education colleges).